rajgopal2693/My-website/README.md

 my name is raja gopal in locally
 >>>>>>> update-readme

-just updating the file in locally master

-Need to update in the remote repo
+i am aagain updating in the repo